h2oai/datatable/docs/start/install.rst

 Prerequisites
 -------------

-Python 3.5+ is required, although we recommend Python 3.6 or newer for best results.
+Python 3.6+ is required.
 You can check your python version via

 .. xcode:: shell